JordznFish/Final-Project-Web-Group3/README.md

-# VERSION CONTROL RULES FOR PHASE 2 !VERY IMPORTANT!
+# VERSION CONTROL RULES FOR PHASE 2 (VERY IMPORTANT)
 <p>Jordan here~ I hope everyone read this thoroughly so that we all are in the same page and it will 100% clear our confusion from phase 1</p>

 <h2>Rule 1: Main branch = NEVER touch directly</h2>